Mr Paul Cathcart

 Mr Herman Fernando

-Consultant Urological Surgeon, Royal Stoke University Hospital, Stoke on Trent
+Consultant Urological Surgeon, University Hospital North Midlands, Stoke on Trent

 "I was a Clinical Research Fellow for Professor Howard Kynaston & Professor Wen Jiang in the University Hospital of Wales, Cardiff, between 2006 and 2008.